Coming to Rome in May?

 Here's what you need to know:

-For more ideas about what to pack for Rome, and a packing list, visit my page all about this.
+For more packing tips, and a downloadable packing list, visit my page about What to Pack for Rome.

 For sight-seeing in May in Rome, here is the ideal way to dress:

-In May in Rome, you may encounter some chilly mornings or evenings.
-Days will usually be warm enough to wear light clothing, but you will do best to be flexible and prepared for cooler temps, in particular in the shade, on an underground visit, or as the sun goes down.
+Days will usually be warm enough to wear light clothing, but you will do well to be flexible and prepared for cooler temps, in particular in the shade, on an underground visit, or as the sun goes down.

 So come and enjoy Rome in the sun and warmth, and just plan your visit to avoid crowds when you can!